Viewing entries in

 Brittany joined Transcend to partner with school and system leaders to imagine and build innovative learning environments.
 Previously, she worked at Denver Public Schools where she launched and ran an incubator for principals engaged in innovative and community-based school redesign efforts.
 In that role, Brittany partnered with other district leaders to build an eco-system that is supportive of holistic and sustaining student outcomes.
 Her work was informed by prior experiences in and outside of education.
 She worked previously as the Director of 21st Century Learning at Teach For America, as a Management Consultant at Oliver Wyman, and she began her career as a 6th grade English teacher in San Francisco, CA. Brittany has been on the front lines of numerous school design and redesign projects, including as the lead designer and researcher for The New School of San Francisco – an inquiry-based elementary school that opened in Fall 2015 in partnership with the Exploratorium Museum.
 Brittany holds a doctorate degree in Education Leadership from Harvard University, and Masters and Bachelors degrees from the University of Pennsylvania where she studied Public Policy and Music.

-Anna is a partner at Transcend.
+Anna leads and contributes to innovation projects with Transcend’s school partners.
 She has spent the better part of her career as an educator designing, launching, and growing new schools – including, very many years ago, a small, innovative secondary school in the South Bronx, where she served as a founding teacher, assistant principal, and, ultimately, principal; and more recently, in her role as Senior Director at Springpoint, as an advisor to partners and design teams across the country who were charged with developing and launching new secondary school concepts.
 Before becoming an educator, Anna spent nearly a decade working as a writer, researcher, and project manager in policy, politics, and technology firms.
 She holds a B.A. from the South Carolina Honors College at the University of South Carolina, and an M.S. in teaching from Fordham University.
 She is a graduate of the New York City Teaching Fellows Program and the New York City Leadership Academy.
 These days, she lives in view of the Hudson, just outside New York City, with her partner John, three impressively opinionated children, and an exceptionally old cat.

 Ryan is an experienced school-based leader and classroom teacher.
 Most recently, he was the Director of Operations and Co-Leader of Williamsburg Collegiate Charter School, part of the Uncommon Schools network and one of the highest-performing middle schools in NYC.
 Before serving as a school leader, Ryan taught 8th grade mathematics, first as a 2007 TFA Corps Member in NYC and then with Uncommon Schools.
 In 2012, he was a finalist for TNTP's Fishman Prize for Superlative Classroom Practice.
 Ryan has a Masters in Teaching from Pace University and a Bachelors in Economics from the University of Colorado at Boulder, where he worked as a researcher for Jim Collins, a leading business thinker and author of Good to Great.
 Ryan lives with his wife in Madison, Wisconsin and enjoys soccer, fly fishing, and volunteering with youth development programs.